VenoMave: Targeted Poisoning Against Speech Recognition: Technical Background

-\paragraph{Viterbi training.} During training of an \ac{ASR} system, the exact alignment between utterances and transcriptions and therefore the labels are typically unknown.
+When training an \ac{ASR} system, the exact alignment between utterances and transcriptions (i.e., the labels) is usually not available.
 To account for this, \emph{Viterbi training} is commonly utilized.
-Starting with training on equally aligned labels, an initial neural network is trained, followed by a decoding of the training data.
-The resulting alignment is further used as the new alignment of the utterance.
+Starting with training on equally aligned labels, an initial \ac{DNN} is trained, followed by the decoding of the training data, which results in a new and better fitting alignment between utterances and their transcriptions.